 How to end a joint tenancy

-Leaving a joint fixed term tenancy early
+You could get out of a fixed term tenancy early if you can:

 use a break clause to give notice